For Jimmy Carter, a life of service, defined by faith

 Why We Wrote This

-Throughout his life, President Carter would define his faith as “inextricably entwined with the political principles I have adopted.”
+Throughout his life, President Jimmy Carter would define his faith as “inextricably entwined with the political principles I have adopted.”
 It would infuse the decisions he made at every stage of his career as a public servant in ways both good and bad, historians say.

 Mr. Carter told journalists he prayed “about 25 times a day, maybe more” and ended each day reading the Bible.
 “It’s like breathing,” he said of his faith.